 While the majority of exoplanets discovered are around single stars, many in our Galaxy are part of binary or multiple systems.
-It’s trickier to detect exoplanets orbiting two stars at once, or even in multiple star systems (for example, the other bound stars completely swamp any sign of a companion planet), but there’s no reason to suppose they’re not pretty common.
+It’s trickier to detect an exoplanet orbiting two stars at once, or even in multiple star systems (for example, the other bound stars completely swamp any sign of a companion planet), but there’s no reason to suppose they’re not pretty common.

 There are three different kinds of orbit that a planet in a binary star system can remain stable within.